clemsgrs/LocalizationAwareCNN/README.md

 - [ ] deal with fixed size inputs to CNN: get maximum slide dimension M (e.g. M=11000) & make all tensors of size np.ceil(M/224) (e.g. 50*50)
 - [ ] deal with tissue filter: 1) check x,y coordinates are not inverted ; 2) check coordinates have not been translated by a given (tx, ty) vector (i.e. first tissue tile coords are (0,0))
 - [ ] create data downloading script using Google Drive link
+- [ ] maybe restrict myself to ROI which might all be the same size (+full of tisse +smaller size dataset)

 # Tests: